A Unified Benchmark for the Unknown Detection Capability of Deep Neural Networks: Related Work

 Other studies attempted to solve OoDD under an unsupervised learning setting.
-A likelihood provided by a generative model (e.g., PixelCNN++~\cite{salimans2017pixelcnn}, Glow~\cite{kingma2018glow}) or a hybrid model~\cite{nalisnick2019hybrid} can be used as a criterion to distinguish in-distribution inputs from OoD inputs~\cite{ren2019likelihood}.
-However, it is known that such likelihood-based approaches tend to assign a high likelihood to what are clearly OoD inputs~\cite{choi2019waic,nalisnick2018know}.
-Contrastive learning~\cite{chen2020simple}, a recently emerging method of self-supervised learning, also improves the OoDD performance~\cite{winkens2020contrastive}.
+A likelihood provided by a generative model (e.g., PixelCNN++~\citep{salimans2017pixelcnn}, Glow~\citep{kingma2018glow}) or a hybrid model~\citep{nalisnick2019hybrid} can be used as a criterion to distinguish in-distribution inputs from OoD inputs~\citep{ren2019likelihood}.
+However, it is known that such likelihood-based approaches tend to assign a high likelihood to what are clearly OoD inputs~\citep{choi2019waic,nalisnick2018know}.
+Contrastive learning~\citep{chen2020simple}, a recently emerging method of self-supervised learning, also improves the OoDD performance~\citep{winkens2020contrastive}.

-With regard to benchmark settings, it is most common to set datasets that are completely different from the in-distribution dataset as the OoD datasets~\cite{liang2017enhancing, lee2018simple, ge2017gopenmax}.
+With regard to benchmark settings, it is most common to set datasets that are completely different from the in-distribution dataset as the OoD datasets~\citep{liang2017enhancing, lee2018simple, ge2017gopenmax}.
 However, not all studies share such settings, even when they focus on the same objective of OoDD.
-A few studies~\cite{oza2019cnnosr, perera2020genosr, neal2018openset} construct the in-distribution dataset and OoD dataset by selecting only specific classes from candidate datasets to consider a notion of semantic similarity, for example, non-animal classes from CIFAR-10 vs. animal classes from CIFAR-100~\cite{oza2019cnnosr}, or vehicle classes from CIFAR-10 vs. vehicle classes from CIFAR-100~\cite{perera2020genosr}.
-On the other hand, other studies~\cite{jang2020onerest, sun2020conditional} create an in-distribution dataset and an OoD dataset by intra-dataset division.
-Roady et al.~\cite{roady2020large} also pointed out the problem of individual benchmark settings in the OoDD literature and compared several methods proposed for OoDD under the same benchmark setting.
-However the comparison is limited to in-distribution vs. far-OoD, which merely covers a narrow scope of our unknown detection problem.
+A few studies~\citep{oza2019cnnosr, perera2020genosr, neal2018openset} construct the in-distribution dataset and OoD dataset by selecting only specific classes from candidate datasets to consider a notion of semantic similarity, for example, non-animal classes from CIFAR-10 vs. animal classes from CIFAR-100~\citep{oza2019cnnosr}, or vehicle classes from CIFAR-10 vs. vehicle classes from CIFAR-100~\citep{perera2020genosr}.
+On the other hand, other studies~\citep{jang2020onerest, sun2020conditional} create an in-distribution dataset and an OoD dataset by intra-dataset division. \cite{roady2020large} also pointed out the problem of individual benchmark settings in the OoDD literature and compared several methods proposed for OoDD under the same benchmark setting. \cite{tajwar2021no} empirically demonstrated that none of the OoDD methods consistently outperforms others on a standardized OoDD setting.
+However, the comparison is limited to in-distribution vs. far-OoD, which merely covers a narrow scope of our unknown detection problem.

 Overall, previous works on OoDD have assumed that unknown inputs at test time come from entirely different distributions relative to the in-distribution.
 However, this assumption does not consider the distinguishability between correct predictions and incorrect predictions of the in-distribution samples.
 Because good detection capability of OoD inputs does not guarantee good detection capability of incorrect predictions as confirmed in our experiments, one cannot ensure that a model produces well-ranked confidence values in terms of unknown detection.